VISIONS helps employers build more inclusive teams, by connecting them to untapped talent.

 - Tax ID: 13-1624210

-- Address: 500 Greenwich Street, Suite 302
+- Address: 500 Greenwich Street, 3rd Floor

 New York, NY 10013

-If you have questions or would like more information on making a donation, please e-mail Natalia S. Young, Chief Operating Officer at nsyoung@visionsvcb.org
+If you have questions or would like more information on making a donation, please e-mail Natalia S. Young, Chief Operating Officer (COO), at nsyoung@visionsvcb.org

 Donations are tax deductible to the full extent allowed by law.